meta-company/makex/documents/source/makex-files.md

 ## Self Documentation

-A multiline comment string may be included at the top of the Makex file to document it.
+A multi-line comment string may be included at the top of the Makex file to document it.

 This string may be written in markdown with restructured text to provide help or description in other formats/renderings (see [MyST](https://myst-parser.readthedocs.io/en/latest/)).